isagoya/astro-hananiawan-m2/src/pages/md/chapt07.md

 We had a routine toast.

-“Now, I am going to tell you my story.
+“Now, I will tell you my story.
 That doesn't mean I am urging you to tell your story instead.
 You can just listen and pass it off.

 He took off his glasses, sat up straight, and opened his mouth.